ubccpsc/classy/docs/developer/customization.md

            |                                |
            |                          -------------
            |                          -           -
-           |                          -  Custom   -   <---- CustomAdminView.ts
+           |                          -  Custom   -   <---- yourPlugin/portal/frontend/CustomAdminView.ts
---------------------                  - Front-End -         CustomStudentView.ts
+--------------------                  - Front-End -         yourPlugin/portal/frontend/CustomStudentView.ts
--                  -       **----------   Files   -         html/*
+-                  -       **----------   Files   -         yourPlugin/portal/frontend/html/*
 -                  -                  -------------
 -      Classy      -
 -                  -
 -                  -                  ------------
 -                  -       **----------          -
---------------------                  -  Custom  -   <---- CustomCourseController.ts
+--------------------                  -  Custom  -   <---- yourPlugin/portal/backend/CustomCourseController.ts
-           |                          - Back-End -         CustomCourseRoutes.ts
+           |                          - Back-End -         yourPlugin/portal/backend/CustomCourseRoutes.ts
            |                          -   Files  -
            |                          ------------
            |                                |
            |---------------------------------
                             |
-                - CustomCourseController.ts should extend CourseController.
-See CourseController documentation for default functionality and override insight.
+                - CustomCourseController.ts should extend CourseController to inherit default functionality and/or override methods.
+See CourseController methods for default functionality documentation.
                 - CustomCourseRoutes.ts should extend IREST.
-IREST contains registerRoutes() hook to help implement new routes specified in your CustomCourseRoutes.ts file.
-New routes can help support front-end extensions and/or new Docker service integrations.
+IREST contains registerRoutes() hook to help implement new routes when Classy starts at runtime.
 ```

 ### HTML Files

 The `html/` folder should contain HTML files that are used by the Custom Front-End view models.

-NOTE: As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.
+As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.
 Overriding default functionality is based on the insutrctor's discretion and experience.

-It is up to you to expand and build upon the default templates while naming new files to allow easy upstream updates of your TypeScript and HTML plugin code from the `ubccpsc/Classy` project.
+It is up to you to expand and build upon the default templates while naming new files to allow easily pull-in updates from the upstream `ubccpsc/Classy` project.

 ## Docker Containers / Supporting Services